StevenWeir038/equality_consultants/README.md

 To begin we would like to thank our event organisers and hosts - [The Code Institute](https://codeinstitute.net/), [Trust in SODA](https://www.trustinsoda.com/) and [Deloitte](https://www2.deloitte.ie/).

 There is a great deal of time and knowhow that goes into a event like this.
 We look forward to working with others, do some networking and learn more more from industry leaders.

+## Our Team
+Our team consisted of 5 members who have never met.
+They are:

+- Andruis S (Enthusiast)
+- Fran (Enthusiast)
+- StevenW (Newbie)
+- John de Lara (Newbie)
+- Eoghan Behan (Newbie)

+Together we developed a static website based upon our core compentancies.
+Welcome to E-Quality Consultancy.
+A site developed by **REVIEW TEAM NAME**.